christo/revenge/README.md

 js runtime like node or deno.
 To use `npm` or `pnpm`, check the `client/package.json` and `server/package.json` files to see what scripts are defined.

+## System Design

+Build and execution environment is `vite` for the client and `bun` for both client and server.
+Node should also work with `npm` or `pnpm`.
+I'm not sure how to structure the project to be transparently agnostic about this but if you have opinions and skills, get in touch and I will accommodate any sane suggestions.

 ## Features